ZhurydAndrei/rsschool-cv/cv.md

 Looking for a job as junior frontend developer.
 I have small (4 months) commercial experience in freelance, but have a lot of my own practice at online and offline courses.
 Like to experiment and learn with React.
 But I give attention to vanillaJS to understand what’s going on (like a base of all modern JS frameworks).
 I have a strong skills in html and css, too.
 I can work,learn and I’m interested with any frontend direction to develop my skills.

 ### EXPERIENCE (CAREER)
-Belinvestbank, Specialist to manage card infrastructure exploitation — July 2013 - Present Responsibilities:<br>
+Belinvestbank, Specialist to manage card infrastructure exploitation — July 2013 - January 2022
-• systems and networks maintenance and development;
+• systems and networks maintenance and development
-• interaction with users on issues of software and terminal equipment to resolve unusual situations;
+• interaction with users on issues of software and terminal equipment to resolve unusual situations
-• software maintenance;
+• software maintenance
-• maintaining of technical devices working capacity;
+• maintaining of technical devices working capacity
-• carrying out repair and maintenance work;
+• carrying out repair and maintenance work
-• collection of ATMs;
+• collection of ATMs
-• monitoring and troubleshooting the smooth operation of the fleet of devices.
+• monitoring and troubleshooting the smooth operation of the fleet of devices

 ### EDUCATION
 Belarusian State University of Informatics and Radioelectronics.